mapsync/scottsville-advisory/site/content/post/city-council-budget-workshop-tuesday.md

 ---
 This is the council’s annual budget workshop to review the proposed FY2027 budget.

-The public is invited to.
+The public is invited to attend.